 Notably, none of the pathways showed the full picture of hydrogen sulfide production and degradation, some even not including it at all.

 Aside from the available pathway diagrams, most of the information that I gathered about my pathway came from reviews and primary research papers from PubMed.
-In addition, I found the Human Metabolome Database and UniProt websites very useful as starting material for biochemicals and proteins respectively.
+In addition, I found the Human Metabolome Database and UniProt websites very useful as starting material for biochemicals and proteins, respectively.

 Simplified overview diagram of the whole pathway